 This article explains the opening range and how to use breakouts to enter directional trades with options.
-We’ll also explore the backtested results of multiple ORB breakout examples and show how to automate the best backtested ORB entry signal, combining a bullish or bearish breakout into a single automated strategy.
+We’ll explore the backtested results of multiple ORB breakout examples and share a bot template to automate the best backtested ORB entry signal, combining a bullish or bearish breakout into a single automated strategy.

 What is the Opening Range?